 Influencing has been part of our work from the beginning.
 In 1997, MAG was a co-recipient of the Nobel Peace Prize for its role in the international campaign that led to the Anti-Personnel Mine Ban Convention, which the UK Government was among the first to sign.
 The Convention is still regarded as one of the most successful disarmament treaties in the world and was the first to put the needs of people and communities at the forefront, strengthening adherence to international humanitarian law (IHL) and aiming to protect civilians from the immediate and long-term impact of conflict.
 Since then, millions of landmines have been destroyed and countless lives have been saved around the world.

-With the UK’s next General Election on the horizon, there is a window of opportunity to encourage whichever party or parties form the next Government to work with us to continue advancing this agenda – upholding the rules-based international order, promoting peace, and helping to keep people and communities safe from the harm caused by explosive weapons.
+With the UK’s next General Election set for July 4, there is a window of opportunity to encourage whichever party or parties form the next Government to work with us to continue advancing this agenda – upholding the rules-based international order, promoting peace, and helping to keep people and communities safe from the harm caused by explosive weapons.

 It is not possible for people to prosper and fulfil their potential when conflict and armed violence threaten lives, livelihoods, and human rights.
 Basic needs cannot be met, and hard-won development gains are reversed.
 Sustained efforts are needed to curb the availability of firearms and ammunition and create the essential conditions for security and development.